 B. FIRE MARSHALL INSPECTIONS: The University is required to provide access to any residential space to the State of Louisiana Fire Marshall.
 Residents who are cited via these inspections must comply with any requirements to correct any and all violations.
 Residents who fail to correct these violations within the deadline outlined by HRL staff or within thirty (30) days (whichever occurs first) will be referred for Code of Conduct proceedings.

 8. KEYS/CARDS: The room and/or exterior door keys/cards issued to the Resident are the property of the University and cannot be exchanged, duplicated, or given to another person.
 Resident will be assessed a charge for the replacement for each lost key/card and for each replaced core.
 If Resident loses a suite, hall, or apartment key/card, Resident will be billed for replacing all affected keys/cards and locks.
 Residents must report a lost key/card immediately to their hall desk to arrange replacement.
-In order to avoid being billed for core and key replacement, Residents are required to adhere to proper check-out procedures as instructed by HRL staff.
+In order to assist in avoiding being billed for card and key replacement, Residents are required to adhere to proper check-out procedures as instructed by HRL staff.
 Information on proper check-out procedures will be sent to student’s Tulane email upon cancellation of housing or is available by HRL website during peak move out times at http://housing.tulane.edu/